onesy-me/onesy/docs/public/assets/md/library/style/start.md

       "to": "/library/storage/start"
     },
     "next": {
-      "label": "Style: AmauiStyle",
+      "label": "Style: OnesyStyle",
-      "to": "/library/style/use/AmauiStyle"
+      "to": "/library/style/use/OnesyStyle"
     }
   }
 }~